-- coordinate the calculation of technical provisions; - ensure the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions; - assess the sufficiency and quality of the data used in the calculation of technical provisions; - compare best estimates against experience;

-- inform the administrative, management or supervisory body of the reliability and adequacy of the calculation of technical provisions; - oversee the calculation of technical provisions in the cases set out in Article 82; - express an opinion on the overall underwriting policy; - express an opinion on the adequacy of reinsurance arrangements; and - contribute to the effective implementation of the risk-management system, in particular with respect to the risk modeling underlying the calculation of the capital requirements.
+- coordinate the calculation of technical provisions; - ensure the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions; - assess the sufficiency and quality of the data used in the calculation of technical provisions; - compare best estimates against experience; - inform the administrative, management or supervisory body of the reliability and adequacy of the calculation of technical provisions; - oversee the calculation of technical provisions in the cases set out in Article 82; - express an opinion on the overall underwriting policy; - express an opinion on the adequacy of reinsurance arrangements; and - contribute to the effective implementation of the risk-management system, in particular with respect to the risk modelling underlying the calculation of the capital requirements.

-The Company has outsourced the Head of Actuarial Function ("HoAF") and Actuarial Function.
-The HoAF coordinated the calculation of the technical provisions ensuring that the calculation is compliant with the requirements regarding the calculation of technical provisions and reported on those calculations to Elmo including whether there are any uncertainties connected to this calculation in the Actuarial Function Report, during November 2017.
+The Company has outsourced the Actuarial Function and the Head of the Actuarial Function coordinates the calculation of the technical provisions ensuring that the calculation is compliant with the requirements regarding the calculation of technical provisions and reported on those calculations to Elmo including whether there are any uncertainties connected to this calculation in the Actuarial Function Report for 2018 as published during January 2019.